Leïla, The Pearlfishers, State Opera of Australia

 On the concert platform, Leanne has sung with the Adelaide, Queensland, West Australian and Tasmanian Symphony Orchestras, as well as Orchestra Victoria and Sydney Philharmonia in a wide range of repertoire that includes Brahms Ein deutsches Requiem, Britten Les Illuminations, Handel Messiah, Haydn Creation, Mahler Symphony No 4 (WASO/Simone Young), Mendelssohn Elijah, Mozart Requiem, Rossini Stabat Mater and the world premiere of Moya Henderson’s Anna Akhmatova’s Requiem (Sydney Philharmonia).

-Most recently Leanne has performed Messiah with Queensland Choir, Brisbane, a Verdi tribute in Opera at Jimbour and the role of Fiordiligi, both for Opera Queensland, Brahms Ein deutsches Requiem for Sydney Philharmonia Choirs, Carmina Burana with Canberra Symphony Orchestra, Nuria in Osvaldo Golijov’s Ainadamar for New Zealand Festival with the New Zealand Symphony Orchestra and Opera in the Vineyards at Ballandean Estate in Queensland.
+Other performances include Saul and Messiah with Queensland Choir, Brisbane, a Verdi tribute in Opera at Jimbour and the role of Fiordiligi, both for Opera Queensland, Brahms Ein deutsches Requiem for Sydney Philharmonia Choirs, Carmina Burana with Canberra Symphony Orchestra, Nuria in Osvaldo Golijov’s Ainadamar for New Zealand Festival with the New Zealand Symphony Orchestra and Opera in the Vineyards at Ballandean Estate in Queensland.

 Leanne can be heard in the role of Venus in Saint Saëns’ Helene which has been released by Melba Recordings.